microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/cloudpcbulkreprovision.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents the entity that performs a bulk reprovision action with the executeAction API.
+Represents the entity that performs a bulk reprovision action.
 If provisioning a Cloud PC device through the standard steps (creating a provisioning policy and assigning it to trigger Cloud PC provisioning for a new user), customers can use this API to re-create the Cloud PC by providing the Cloud PC ID.

 Inherits from [cloudPcBulkAction](../resources/cloudpcbulkaction.md).